ParkesJ/ParkesJ/README.md

-- 👋 Hi, I’m James Parkes (@ParkesJ), Sr. PM at Microsoft!
+- 👋 Hi, I’m James Parkes (@ParkesJ), Senior Product Manager at Microsoft!
-- 👀 I’m interested in Microsoft Teams and focus on our Call Quality Management portfolio
+- 👀 I’m interested in Microsoft Teams and focus on our Call Quality Management tools portfolio
 - 🌱 I’m currently learning how to be the best PM I can.
 - 📫 How to reach me?
 Drop me a line on Twitter!
 I'm @JamesSaysEh